MARIE ET VINCENT TRICOT - ORCET

 Read More...

-Phylloxera and the first world war had decimated the region’s originally 500,000 hectares of vines to a mere 200 hectares.
-But the Tricots’ plot was a small concentration of pre-phylloxera vines and they were enamoured with the rare opportunity to work with them.
+Originally owned by a pioneering farmer, the land had been cultivated organically since 1971.
+The Tricot family built on this legacy, embracing a minimalist approach to winemaking and helping to revive this once-quiet wine region.
+Phylloxera and the First World War had devastated the region, reducing its once-vast 500,000 hectares of vineyards to just 200.
+But the Tricots’ plot was a small concentration of pre-phylloxera vines, and they were enamoured with the rare opportunity to work with them.

 Auvergne Gamay reigns in the vineyard, joined by Pinot Noir, Chardonnay, and a little Muscat and Sauvignon Blanc.
 These are picked by hand, and there is no sulfur, filtration, or fining during production.
 These pared-back methodologies require more care and attentiveness in the vineyards, but this also means that the Tricots have come to understand the terroir and their grapes more intimately.
 They have been successfully and exclusively producing vins sans soufre since 2011.